Should You Pay Down Debt Or Invest?

 Statistical Expected Value

 One reasonable framework for deciding to pay down debt or invest is to compare the expected value of each.
 This can be a bit tricky since there are differing opinions on the past and future expected returns of investing in stocks.
 However, the S&P 500 isn't super hard to model, and historical returns and current valuations support an annual expected return of around 10 percent.
-I use the average returns of the S&P 500 to model debt vs. investing decisions, but note that picking in the right stocks can make you far more than 10 percent annually.
+I use the average returns of the S&P 500 to model debt vs. investing decisions, but note that picking the right stocks can make you far more than 10 percent annually.
 Since removing liabilities has a guaranteed return to your personal balance sheet, it pays to be conservative in your assumptions, however.
 I think the long-run historical return of the S&P is a nice compromise.

 If you have extra money, you could invest in the S&P 500 (or individual stocks) rather than pay down debt with an interest rate of less than 10 percent, often with the eye towards possibly paying off debt in a lump sum later from investment gains.
 On average you'll win.
 The effectiveness of this strategy depends on the interest rate of the debt you carry.
 Mortgage rates are typically below 4 percent, median student loan rates average around 6 percent, and credit card debt averages around 15-18 percent, so paying off credit card debt is typically better than investing in the stock market.